Introduction

 a.
 Whole blood is added to the GTT device and it flows into a conical tube containing 2 ceramic ball bearings.
 The conical tube contains a flat segment along the inner wall of the tube and this prevents complete occlusion of the tube by the ball bearings and creates 4 channels that as the platelets pass through, exposes them to high shear stress leading to their activation.

-b.
-In the space between the upper and lower ball bearings, platelet aggregates form and Thrombin [IIa] is generated leading to the formation of occlusive thrombi.
+lower ball bearings, platelet aggregates form and Thrombin [IIa] is generated leading to the formation of occlusive thrombi.
 This leads to a reduction and ultimately cessation of the blood flow from the device and the time taken for the cessation of blood flow is measured - generally this is taken as a time period of >10s between drops of blood.
 This is the Occlusion Time [OT].

 3. The thrombus subsequently lyses and blood flow is restored.
 After a period of time - generally in the region of 300s - blood flow is restored and the time taken for the detection of the first drop of blood is measured and this is known as the Lysis Time [LT].